newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 Pretty simple and easy!
 And for the most part, I'm in good shape.
 But what if lots of people are playing my pacman application simultaneously, in their naive, fruitless attempt to beat my incredible score and as a result, high scores are being written super frequently.
 The next time Kasten K10 performs a backup via snapshot, a score may be mid-write to the MongoDB, which means the write may start when the snapshot begins but doesn't finish writing before it finishes... that would be bad news.
 Remember the angry toddler?

-Fortunately Kasten has a capabilities to leverage a construct called [Kanister Blueprints](https://docs.kasten.io/latest/kanister/testing.html#installing-applications-and-blueprints), which provides a standardized way to perform more advanced operations for application consistent and logical backups.
+Fortunately Kasten has the capability to leverage a construct called [Kanister Blueprints](https://docs.kasten.io/latest/kanister/testing.html#installing-applications-and-blueprints), which provides a standardized way to perform more advanced operations for application consistent and logical backups.
 This sounds scary, especially to an infrastructure guy, but fear not - there's tons of [examples and samples available](https://github.com/kanisterio/kanister/tree/master/examples) to get you started.

 And the good news is our Pacman application leverages an underlying Bitnami instance of MongoDB, so we can simply modify that example blueprint for our purposes.
 The YAML is below and we won't run through what everything does, but there's a few important lines to note to understand what's going on: